edgarsuit/FreeNAS-Report/README.md

 # ZPool & SMART status report with FreeNAS config backup
-Original script by joeschmuck, modified by Bidelu0hm, then by melp Enter your email address on line 30, feel free to edit any of the parameters in the user-editable parameters section as well.
+Original script by joeschmuck, modified by Bidelu0hm, then by melp

+**At a minimum, enter email address in user-definable parameter section.** Feel free to edit other user parameters as needed.

 **Version: v1.1**